The Most Successful Ethnic Group in the U.S. May Surprise You

 At an Onyejekwe family get-together, you can’t throw a stone without hitting someone with a master’s degree.
 Doctors, lawyers, engineers, professors — every family member is highly educated and professionally successful, and many have a lucrative side gig to boot.
 Parents and grandparents share stories of whose kid just won an academic honor, achieved an athletic title or performed in the school play.
 Aunts, uncles and cousins celebrate one another’s job promotions or the new nonprofit one of them just started.
 To the Ohio-based Onyejekwes, this level of achievement is normal.
 They’re Nigerian-American — it’s just what they do.

 It hasn’t been easy — the racist stereotypes are far from gone.
-Last year, President Donald Trump reportedly said in an Oval Office discussion that Nigerians would never go back to “their huts” once they saw America.
+In 2017, President Donald Trump reportedly said in an Oval Office discussion that Nigerians would never go back to “their huts” once they saw America.
 But overt racism hasn’t stopped Nigerian-Americans from creating jobs, treating patients, teaching students and contributing to local communities in their new home, all while confidently emerging as one of the country’s most succesful immigrant communities, with a median household income of $62,351, compared to $57,617 nationally, as of 2015.

 Nigerian-Americans are beginning to make a mark in sports, entertainment and the culinary arts.